Roger Graef: Career in Britain

-Graef was a founding board member of Channel Four, News International Visiting Professor of Media and Communications at Oxford University, and was on the Board of Trustees of the Media Standards Trust.
+He was a founding board member of Channel Four, News International Visiting Professor of Media and Communications at Oxford University, and was on the Board of Trustees of the Media Standards Trust.
 He was a patron of Prisoners Abroad, a charity that supports the welfare of Britons imprisoned overseas and their families, as well as the Irene Taylor Trust for Music in Prisons.

-He joined the charity board of Complicité theatre company in 1997.
+Graef joined the charity board of Complicité theatre company in 1997.
 He became the chair of the board and remained a trustee of the organisation until his death in 2022.

 Films of Record

 In 1979, Roger Graef founded Films of Record, a documentary production company that specialises in tackling difficult subjects, and securing access to previously closed institutions.
 Films of Record worked in association with Hatchling Productions on Cathy Henkel's feature-length documentary film The Burning Season (2008), which followed a young Australian entrepreneur to Indonesia on a mission to help stop deforestation and make money in the process.
 In the first months of 2010, Films of Record produced Julien Temple's Requiem for Detroit?
 (BBC), Ricardo Pollack's three-part series on medical ethics Great Ormond Street (TV series) (BBC), and a series on family discord, Who Needs Fathers?
 (BBC).
 Other productions include Murder Blues, following Operation Trident on black-on-black gun crime, the BAFTA-nominated Kids in Care, a Panorama Special, The Trouble with Pirates on the impact of Somali piracy; and Amnesty!
 When They Are All Free.
 Graef was Executive Producer on all these films.

 The company's later output includes The Truth About Adoption, which was BAFTA and BAFTA Craft nominated in 2012, and the second series of Great Ormond Street.
 Also the award winning series.
 Films of Record is now part of factual media group Zinc Media.
 Graef left the company in February 2016 and founded Roger Graef Productions.
 He was working as Executive Producer with Rogan Productions and 72films on a number of projects in development and production.